-In SY23-24, the school will for the first time offer ninth grade and will apply to the NJDOE for approval to offer grade levels 10, 11 and 12 over the next three years.
+In SY24-25, the school will for the first time offer tenth grade and we are approved to offer grade levels 11 and 12 over the next two years.
 To increase positive outcomes for its special needs scholars after they graduate high school, we will be establishing new relationships in the years ahead with community service providers that assist adults with special needs in pursing further education, obtaining training and employment, and connecting to government and community organizations offering basic needs support and social engagement.